WICG/canvas-color-space/CanvasColorSpaceProposal.md

 #### Selecting the best color space match for the user agent's display device
 <pre>
 var colorSpace = window.matchMedia("(color-gamut: rec2020)").matches ? "rec2020" :
-    (window.matchMedia("(color-gamut: p3)").matches ? "p3" : "srgb");
+    ( window.matchMedia("(color-gamut: p3)").matches ? "p3" :
+      ( window.matchMedia("(color-gamut: rec2100pq)").matches ? "rec2100pq" :
+        ( window.matchMedia("(color-gamut: rec2100pqn)").matches ? "rec2100pqn" : "srgb" )
+      )
+    );
 </pre>

 #### Selecting the best pixelFormat for the user agent's display device
 Selection should be based on the best color space match (see above).
-For srgb, at least 8 bits per component is recommended; for p3, 10 bits; and for rec2020, 12 bits.
+For srgb, at least 8 bits per component is recommended; for p3, 10 bits; and for rec2020 and rec2100pq and rec2100pqn, 12 bits.
 The float16 format is suitable for any colorspace.
 There may soon be a proposal to add a way of detecting HDR displays, possibly something like "window.screen.isHDR()" (TBD), which would be a good hint to use the float16 format.

 #### The linearPixelMath context creation attribute
 The linearPixelMath context creation attribute indicates whether encoded (non-linear) pixel values should be transiently converted to linear space for performing arithmetic on color values.